Legislative Action Center

 Other CPA Activities

-AAI Submits Testimony on FY 2014 NIH Funding
+AAI Submits Congressional Testimony on FY 2018 NIH Appropriations

 The AAI Public Affairs program advocates for our members by working with Congress, the Administration, and the National Institutes of Health (NIH) to address critically important issues in immunology and the biomedical research field.